Coderdotnew/intro_web_apps_bs/09_class/03_web_application/README.md

 end
 ```
 - As you can see, the `ApplicationController` class is already defined with a few additional code snippets included:
-  - `environment.rb` and `model.rb` are in communication with our controller as seen by the `require` keywords (this allows data to be transferred between these files and the controller)
+  - `environment.rb` and `status.rb` are in communication with our controller as seen by the `require` keywords (this allows data to be transferred between these files and the controller)
   - `Sinatra::Base` allows the Sinatra framework to enable our app to include specific syntax and protocals which we will learn shortly
   - Laslty, I have included syntax that allows our controller to interact with the `views` directory and the `public` directory.
 Feel free to use this template for future controllers that you code